edgio-docs/edgio-docs/guides/connectors.md

 ## init.js

 Called when the user runs `xdn init`.
 This entry point adds resources to the project necessary for deploying on the XDN.
-It may also modify existing files with the project.
+It may also modify existing files within the project.

-_Optional, if not provided, xdn init will add a default router and xdn.config.js file to the user's project._
+_Optional, if not provided, xdn init will add a default router and xdn.config.js to the user's project._

 Example: